-The Convent of San Francesco in Atina
+The Convent of San Francesco

 In 1222 St Francis of Assisi came to the Val di Comino to devote himself to prayer and spiritual growth.
 For three years he remained in Vicalvi where the Benedictines of Montecassino let him use a small chapel dedicated to the Holy Cross and two little rooms next to it.
 This was later enlarged and turned into the present day convent.
 It was during his stay in Vicalvi that San Francesco decided to join the priesthood, but before going to Atina for his ordination he is said to have had a vision of an angel carrying an ampulla filled with purified water.
 The angel dissuaded him from becoming a priest and advised him that he was to remain as pure as the water in the flask.